Hear from Wendy, Katie, and Tyler about their experiences with LUMRYZ

 Do you have patients like Tyler who may have family members who are impacted by their current treatment regimen?

-TYLER TODAY
+TYLER TODAY ON LUMRYZ

 Since taking once-at-bedtime LUMRYZ, I feel awake when I spend time with